AbdelrhmanKhaled76/react_app/README.md

 after you log in successfully the navigation bar will have four links about,services,ourwork, and log out, the page is all responsive and made with bootstrap, the ourwork page has a products that i get from the mongodb database which is images that have some information i stored manually, and the page have a loading screen that is handeled using react-query

+--- update ---
+i added validation to the backend and i added hashing to the password of the user

 # Getting Started with Create React App